 I'm not even a believer, and even I think it looked like God protected him.

-Um he's now had enough time that he appears to be completely right about tariffs, using them as a tool sometimes, using them as a way to raise money sometimes.
+He's now had enough time that he appears to be completely right about tariffs, using them as a tool sometimes, using them as a way to raise money sometimes.

-But he clearly was right about tariffs, and that looked impossible, didn't it?
+But he clearly was right about tariffs.

-All the smart people were saying, oh no, this will never work.
+All the smart people were saying, oh, no, this will never work.

-And then it just kept working, and he kept making deals.
+And then it just kept working.

-Um and people watching from other countries.
+And people watching from other countries.

-Imagine if you're a European and you're watching your own countries being you know continually overrun now and and no control, but you watched Trump come into office and immediately close the border successfully.
+Imagine if you're a European and you're watching your own countries being continually overrun now and no control.

 You don't think they're a little bit jealous that he did what looked like maybe it was impossible.